wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data.md

 ### Indexes and reading data

 Most read operations take at least one index as a parameter.
 Indexes may be specified as strings.
-You can find additional details about working with indexes on the [Indexes](xref:sdsIndexes) page.
+For additional details about working with indexes, see [Indexes](xref:sdsIndexes).

 ### Interpolation